Is there someone in your life, perhaps someone who comes across as self-centered and arrogant, who you suspect may have a narcissistic personality?

 Narcissistic people also act as if they have an inflated view of themselves.
 They might exaggerate their talents and achievements, stretching the truth.
 They tend to describe themselves as more skilled and accomplished than they actually are.

-They may also display a sense of entitlement, seemingly fancying themselves to be more important and superior to others.
-They might express beliefs of only being able to associate with equally “special” and “important” people, as well as beliefs that only other “extraordinary” people would be able to understand them (American Psychiatric Association, n.d.; DSM-5, 2013; Mayo Foundation for Medical Education and Research, 2017).
+They may also display a sense of entitlement, appearing to fancy themselves as more important and superior to others.
+They might express beliefs of only being able to associate with people who are supposedly as “special” and “important” as they are.
+They may also believe that only other “extraordinary” people would be able to understand them (American Psychiatric Association, n.d.; DSM-5, 2013; Mayo Foundation for Medical Education and Research, 2017).

 4. Unhealthy need for admiration